caprover/caprover-website/docs/certbot-config.md

 nano /captain/data/config-override.json
 ```

 Then enter the following blob.
 Make sure to replace `your/repo:certbot-sleeping` and change `certbotCertCommand` to fit your needs.

+For example for a wildcard certificate you need one certificate for domain and also one for subdomains.
+You need to add them like this `-d ${domainName} -d \"*.${domainName}\"`.

 ```json
 {